Gastroenterology & Endoscopy

 Our Procedures

-Montserrat Gastroenterologists specialise in the following procedures, performing over 10,000 gastroscopies, colonoscopies and capsule endoscopies each year:
+Montserrat’s Gastroenterologists and General Surgeons specialise in the following procedures, performing over 10,000 gastroscopies, colonoscopies and capsule endoscopies each year:

 Procedures